 Truck drivers are typically affected by a wide range of injuries, from accident-related injuries that occur on the road to pulled muscles, sore joints and back pain that occurs as a result of loading and unloading vehicles.

-Because of this, workers’ compensation insurance is often quite expensive for businesses that involve trucking.
-However, there are simply ways for many businesses to lower their risk level and potentially save money on workers’ compensation insurance:
+Because of this, workers’ comp is often quite expensive for businesses that involve trucking.
+However, there are simply ways for many businesses to lower their risk level and potentially save money:

 - Implementing and enforcing policies for a safer work environment, such as guidelines for lifting heavy loads and strict protocols for footwear, safety clothing and other accessories to reduce injury risk.